vishwayon/PhpStep/README.md

 | ${country}    | ${population} |

-You can also apply various formats to the cells and also create normal formulas.
+You can apply various formats to the cells and also create normal formulas.

 ```php